 However, the experience did teach me a couple of valuable lessons on what to do that I have never forgotten and which I would like to pass on in case you have the unfortunate experience of losing your passport while in Costa Rica.

 In this post, we will be discussing what to do after losing your passport and what to bring with you to the consulate that will help to get a new tor temporary passport more quickly.
 Let’s dive in!

-First Step To Replace a Lost or Stolen Passport
+Replacing a Lost or Stolen Passport in Costa Rica

-First step is to file a report with the Costa Rica police as this will speed up the process in getting a new passport and confirm with the embassy that it was lost or stolen.
+The first step in replacing a lost or stolen passport is to file a report with the Costa Rica police as this will speed up the process in getting a new passport and confirm with the embassy that it was lost or stolen.

 If, for some reason you are unable to file a police report due to language or other issues, you can still get a new passport, it just may take more explaining to the consulate official.
 Whether you lose or have your passport stolen you sill still need to fill out form DS-64 You will then be required to fill out for DS-11